gowthamee18/snake-game/README.md

 The game window will open, and you can start playing.

-##Controls
+The game window will open, and you can start playing.

+## Controls

-	•Use the arrow keys on your keyboard to control the snake:
+- Use the arrow keys on your keyboard to control the snake:
-	•Up Arrow: Move up
+  - **Up Arrow**: Move up
-	•Down Arrow: Move down
+  - **Down Arrow**: Move down
-	•Left Arrow: Move left
+  - **Left Arrow**: Move left
-	•Right Arrow: Move right
+  - **Right Arrow**: Move right

-##Gameplay
+## Gameplay

-	•Objective: Eat the red fruit to grow the snake.
+- **Objective**: Eat the red fruit to grow the snake.
-	•Avoid colliding with walls or the snake’s own body.
+- Avoid colliding with walls or the snake's own body.
-	•Every 3 fruits eaten will add a wall segment to the game area.
+- Every 3 fruits eaten will add a wall segment to the game area.

-##Game Over
+## Game Over

-	•The game ends if the snake collides with the wall, its own body, or the boundaries of the game window.
+- The game ends if the snake collides with the wall, its own body, or the boundaries of the game window.
-	•After the game ends, the score is displayed, and the game will reset.
+- After the game ends, the score is displayed, and the game will reset.